violetrs521/CSCI340HW1/readme.md

 ### C code

 - if you want to add different parameters to the c code place them in the run command in the parameter 1 and parameter2 places
+- the code is developed to return the addresses of the parameters passed in the command line